Morris County NJ Roofing: How New Jersey Weather Impacts Your Roof

 In summer, proper ventilation and reflective shingle options keep attics cooler, reducing air conditioning loads.
 In winter, better air sealing and insulation reduce heat loss and ice dam risk—addressing two problems simultaneously.

-Golden Home Improvements can assess current attic conditions during a roofing quote and suggest cost-effective improvements that pay for themselves over time.
+Golden Home Exteriors can assess current attic conditions during a roofing quote and suggest cost-effective improvements that pay for themselves over time.

 • Do I need to replace my gutters when I get a new roof?